-OSHA (Occupational Safety & Health Administration) is a U.S. government agency accountable for creating and implementing specifications for working conditions.
-Many of its rules include the construction industry, such as its OSHA 10 hour training for Construction, which is recommended for all construction workers, and is required in some states.
-Below are the seven states that require OSHA 10 hour training for employees working on a job site.
+Occupational Safety & Health Administration (OSHA) is a U.S. government agency accountable for creating and implementing specifications for working conditions.
+Many of its rules include the construction industry, such as its OSHA 10-hour training for Construction, which is recommended for all construction workers, and is required in some states.
+Below are the seven states that require OSHA 10-hour training for employees working on a job site.

-Connecticut – According to the OSHA requirements for Connecticut, any project partly or fully publicly funded ranging over $100,000, the contractor of the project is responsible to provide evidence that all the workers involved in completing the project are certified with the 10 hour training requirement with in one month of signing the agreement.
-The state of Connecticut requires all workers to retake the course every 5 years however project like railroads construction, parking lots and utility projects does not requires workers to take the training.
+Connecticut – According to the OSHA requirements for Connecticut, any project partly or fully publicly funded ranging over $100,000, the contractor of the project is responsible to provide evidence that all the workers involved in completing the project are certified with the 10-hour training requirement with in one month of signing the agreement.
+The state of Connecticut requires all workers to retake the course every five years, however project like railroads construction, parking lots, and utility projects does not require workers to take the training.
 The law was put in effect in the year 2007

-Massachusetts – The state of Massachusetts requires all workers on a construction site to have completed at least 10 hour of OSHA training.
-Any worker without training should be removed from the field immediately if fails to adhere state requirements.
+Massachusetts – The State of Massachusetts requires that all workers on a construction site to have completed at least 10-hour of OSHA training.
+Any worker without training should be removed from the field immediately if they fail to adhere to state requirements.
 A worker is permitted to enter the work site if he/ she has 10 or 30 hours of approved OSHA Training.

 If you belong to any of the above mentioned states and looking to start a career in the field of construction or already working as a general worker or supervisor then get your OSHA training online with a proof of completion i.e, DOL card at OSHAcampus.com.
-Your 10 or 30 Hour Construction Outreach card will be delivered to you within 4 to 6 weeks after completing the training successfully.
+Your 10 or 30-Hour Construction Outreach card will be delivered to you within four to six weeks after completing the training successfully.